Cardiac Catheterization for Children

 Your

 child will be taken to a recovery room.
-The healthcare staff will watch your child
+The health care staff will watch your child

 closely for several hours.
 Some children stay in the hospital for a day or more.
 How